10 Best Myths and Urban Legends in Virginia

 Lynchburg City County

-Manassas Park City County
+Manassas City County

 Martinsville City County